apache/mina-sshd/README.md

 >> algorithms have been sufficiently widely adopted to warrant disabling "ssh-rsa", clients MAY default to one of
 >> the new algorithms.

-This means that users that encounter this problem must modify the supported security settings **explicitly** in order to avoid the issue.
+This means that users that encounter this (and related) problems must modify the supported security settings **explicitly** in order to avoid the issue.

 # [Release notes](./CHANGES.md)